 An impressive 70% of your immune system is housed in your gut.
 The more you can feed your good gut bacteria foods that are fresh, fiber-rich, and plant-based, the better.
 The microbes will be less stressed, and better able to help send and receive messages, enabling your immune system to more effectively respond to threats and control unnecessary inflammation.

-Taking herbs known to balance the good microbes in your gut and support your immune system is also a great strategy.
+Taking herbs known to balance the good microbes in your gut and support your immune system is a great strategy.
 Three of my favorite herbs for balancing the microbiome are andrographis, cat’s claw, and berberine.

 The Power of Herbs

-So, which herbs are best for fighting free radicals?
-All of them do, to some extent, but there are two smart strategies you can use when picking herbs to optimize your benefits.
+All herbs fight free radicals to some extent, but there are two smart strategies you can use when picking specific herbs to optimize your benefits.

-5 Antioxidant, Immune-Supporting Herbs
+The Top 5 Antioxidant, Immune-Supporting Herbs To Add To Your Diet

 1. Rhodiola